QuentinRa/blog.quentinra.dev/cyber/cybersecurity/index.md

 </td>
 <td>

+Prevent attacks <small>(firewall, IPS)</small>.
+Monitor, and analyse traffic...
 Detect, and stop attacks as fast as possible.
-Monitor, and analyse.
 Investigate/Do Forensics.
 Find attack paths/track down hackers.

+Do awareness, documenting the network/devices, update and ensure that the company is protected against known vulnerabilities.
 </td></tr>

 <tr><td>Skills</td>